RyleySill93/poliwag/README.md

 `make test-api`
 Would recommend checking these tests out to understand the API flows from a user perspective.

-### Deploys
-All infrastructure is hosted in AWS
-To deploy, you will need key to the server which you can grab in the google drive as the_blueprint_key.

-To deploy the backend:
-Does a git pull of branch that is deployed on server:
-`make deploy-backend`

-To deploy the backend with migrations and install new requirements:
-`make deploy-backend-full`

-To deploy the frontend:
-Frontend currently builds on the local before pushing to S3, this is optimized for deploy times assuming our machines are more powerful than anything we are willing to pay for in the cloud atm.
-`make deploy-frontend`

 ### Deployed environments:
 Deployed environments are running: